siddhantmohan1110/DeepLearningProject1/README.md

 python3 test.py --exp_name exp1 --ckpt_name <ckpt_name> --tta 1
 ```

 Also contains the experiment folder ```exp2_aug1``` whose results helped us achieve rank 21 in the competition.
-The folder consists of the accuracy and loss plot, the model summary, the model file and the submission.csv file.
+The folder consists of the accuracy and loss plot, the model summary, the best model file and the best submission.csv file.